thomasletsch/openhab2-automation/README.md

 The algorithm is still very simple:

 If the setpoint temperature is higher than the actual temperature, the heating valve is turned ON.
 If the setpoint temperature is lower than the heating is turned OFF.

+## Roller Shutter Control
+This scripts lets you create a rule for controlling a roller shutter with a switch.

+### Ease of use
+To use it, copy the `lib/rollershutterControl.js` to your openhab installation into `openhab2/automation/jsr223/lib`.

+To activate the rule for a switch and shutter, create a `.js` file with the following content:

+    'use strict';

+    se.importPreset("RuleSupport");
+    se.importPreset("RuleSimple");
+    se.importPreset("RuleFactories");

+    var mainPath = '/etc/openhab2/automation/jsr223/';

+    load(mainPath + 'lib/rollerShutterControl.js');

+    logger.info("Starting rule RollerShutterRule");

+    createSwitchRollerShutterControl("KitchenUG_Blinds_Switch", "KitchenUG_Blinds", "KitchenUG_Blinds_Working");

+This example will set up a rule to control the `KitchenUG_Blinds` with the switch `KitchenUG_Blinds_Switch`.
+The working item name is optional.
+See next chapter for details.
+Adjust the `mainPath` to the path of your `jsr223` directory.

+### Working Support
+E.g. the homematic roller shutter can signal when they are still "working".
+This script supports this setting and can stop the roller shutter when a button is pressed and the roller shutter is still working (running).

 ### Known Problems
 Sometimes the heating rule gets errors on first startup (it doesn't find the `itemRegistry` etc.).
 It seems the script is running too early.